danil/log30/README.md

 # Logastic

 JSON logging for Go.
-Development of the Logastic is in pre alpha version is extremely slow and allocates a lots of memory)
+Development of the Logastic is in pre alpha version and is extremely slow and allocates a lots of memory)

 ## Install